 Psychologists, social workers, mental health counselors, marriage and family therapists and certified addictions counselors can benefit from this course.
 This course may also be helpful for other practitioners, such as midwives, dieticians and nutritionists who also need continuing education in the area of HIV and AIDS.
-This course is appropriate for beginning, intermediate and advanced level practitioners who wish to learn more about HIV and AIDS in Hispanics.
+This course is appropriate for beginning and intermediate level practitioners who need continuing education in the area of HIV and AIDS in Hispanics.

 Author: Centers for Disease Control, Kaiser Family Foundation, compiled by T. DiDona